solliancenet/azure-synapse-analytics-workshop-300/day-04/challenges.md

 One of WWI's large LOB systems had a major outage during the month of May 2017.
 Data was exported using an alternative approach and is available in CSV files.
 Starting June 2017, data is available as Parquet files.

-Also, customer data is only partially imported.
-Issues with the processing of customer information prevented a complete import of customer data.

 ### WWI resources

 WWI loaded their data to the primary ADLS Gen2 account for the Synapse Analytics workspace.